Overview

 The projects will present in the order of production within the group.
 All members of the group must be present for all projects, regardless of their position on the project.
 Each show will present in the following order:

-3. The Producer speaks about the schedule, locations, actors, or other challenges, accomplishments, or concerns.
-(4 minutes)
+- The Producer speaks on the logistics and status of the schedule, locations, actors, safety, and discusses any other challenges, accomplishments, or concerns.
+(10 minutes)

-The Producer of each project will be responsible for keeping notes of all concerns expressed by the faculty and must email all members of the committee an Action Plan for any concerns expressed in the prep.
+The Producer of each project will be responsible for keeping notes of all concerns expressed by the faculty.
+From these notes the producer will create an Action Plan.
 The Action Plan will consist of a list of the concerns, with each followed by a description of how each concern will be addressed.
-All Action Plans must be submitted to the faculty committee by 5:00pm on the day following the prep.
+All Action Plans must be posted to the shows Teams channel by 5:00pm on the day following the prep.